 If this approach is adopted, as the Commission would like to see, then it will be important to recognise that the political parameters have changed and to draw the right conclusions: the Union must start preparing now for almost twice its current number of members.
-The distinction made at Amsterdam between limited adjustment and fuller reform becomes irrelevant.3 As from 2002, Europe will be embarking upon an enlargement process lasting several years.
+The distinction made at Amsterdam between limited adjustment and fuller reform becomes irrelevant.
+As from 2002, Europe will be embarking upon an enlargement process lasting several years.

 This prospect will not allow us to postpone the necessary reforms.
-What is more, a further Intergovernmental Conference on the heels of the first would only exacerbate the dangers: the risk that any difficulties encountered during the first conference would be put off for the second; the risk that the second will itself be regarded as another prelude to enlargement; and finally, the risk of a growing lack of understanding among the people in the Member States in the applicant countries for ongoing institutional instability.
+What is more, a further Inter-Governmental Conference on the heels of the first would only exacerbate the dangers: the risk that any difficulties encountered during the first conference would be put off for the second to deal with; the risk that the second will itself be regarded as another prelude to enlargement; and finally, the risk of a growing lack of understanding among the people in the Member States and the applicant countries for unending roadworks on the way to institutional stability.

-After the next Intergovernmental Conference, the Union will not be able to deal with enlargement and rethink its institutional system at the same time.
-Over almost fifteen years now, the Union has been adjusting its internal structures in the Singlé European Act, Maastricht and the Treaty of Amsterdam.
+After the next Inter-Governmental Conference, the Union will not be able to afford to deal with enlargement and rethink its institutional system at the same time.
+Over almost fifteen years now, the Union has been adjusting its internal structures in the Single Act, the Treaty of Maastricht and the Treaty of Amsterdam.
 Now it is preparing the next reforms.
 These should come before enlargement.
-But they should also help to stabilise the Community's institutional framework on a lasting basis.
+But they should also help to stabilise the Community's institutional system on a lasting basis.

-It is vital, therefore, that the next IntergovernmentalConference should end by producing real reform at the end of 2000, giving enough time for the necessary ratifications before enlargement begins.
+It is vital, therefore, that the next IGC should end by producing real reform at the end of 2000, giving enough time for the necessary ratifications before enlargement begins.
 It is vital, too, to carry through the institutional reforms needed for operating a very substantially wider Union.
 The Commission is convinced that a vigorous institutional reform, one suited to our needs, can be completed before the end of 2000 if the political will is sufficiently strong.